- Number of awards: 1

 If English is not your first language, you must provide evidence that you meet the University's minimum English Language requirements.

 How to apply

 Formal applications for research degree study should be made online through the university's website.
-Please state clearly in the research information second that the PhD you wish to be considered for is 'Bayesian clustering, Dirichlet process mixture modelling and metabolic profile landscape analysis of fat and lipid biomarkers derived from large-scale lipidomics' as well as Dr James Smith as your proposed supervisor.
+Please state clearly in the research information section that the PhD you wish to be considered for is 'Bayesian clustering, Dirichlet process mixture modelling and metabolic profile landscape analysis of fat and lipid biomarkers derived from large-scale lipidomics' as well as Dr James Smith as your proposed supervisor.

 We welcome scholarship applications from all suitably-qualified candidates, but UK black and minority ethnic (BME) researchers are currently under-represented in our Postgraduate Research community, and we would therefore particularly encourage applications from UK BME candidates.
 All scholarships will be awarded on the basis of merit.